WITH PEOPLE BECOMING INCREASINGLY STRETCHED FOR TIME, IT'S NO SURPRISE THEY’VE STARTED USING WORKPLACE TOOLS OUTSIDE THE OFFICE.

-You’d think that but modern families are starting to run more like workforces.
-Research in recent years suggested that 65% of people educated at university degree-level, struggle to balance work-life and home.
-As a means to counteract this problem they’ve resorted to downloading project management platforms such as Trello and Jira onto their smart devices.
+Many would answer no, but modern families are starting to run more like workforces.
+Research in recent years suggests that 65% of people educated at a university degree-level, struggle to balance work-life and home.
+As a means to counteract this problem, they’ve resorted to downloading project management platforms such as Trello and Jira onto their smart devices.

 I believe this is a perfect example of the future operation of families.
 We just have to wait patiently for a sitcom to depict this change in dynamics and then we’ll know for sure that the virtual world is here to stay until the next wave of change!

 For those who prefer not to be in physical pain, if an app existed to relieve it, would you not use it?
 Of course you would!
-This doesn’t exist (yet), and in today’s reality, if you were to accidently cut yourself for example, you’d naturally reach for a first aid kit and patch yourself up to relieve the pain (in minor situations).
-So what do you do when you’re stressed?
+This doesn’t exist (yet), and in today’s reality, if you were to accidentally cut yourself, for example, you’d naturally reach for a first aid kit and patch yourself up (in minor situations).
+But what do you do when you’re stressed?
 You can’t put a plaster on your head and wait for it to scab over and heal, but you can’t just do nothing either.
-If left untreated, stress will build up until your head explodes (not literally of course); I think it’s safe to say you’d need therapy in that circumstance, but why let it get to that point in the first place?
-Preventative measures exist to deter expected aggression by hostile forces.
+If left untreated, stress can build up and make you ill, but why let it get to that point?

-Let’s say for argument’s sake you decided to go skateboarding for the first time, there’s a high risk of falling off the board and scraping your knees, ouch.
+Let’s say for argument’s sake that you decide to go skateboarding for the first time, there’s a high risk of falling off the board and scraping your knees, ouch.
 How would you avoid that?
-Protective clothes and padding, it’s that simple.
-This is an example of a preventative measure, now, let’s say you have a busy schedule which you anticipate to only get worse, protective clothing and padding aren’t going to save you, but an app might…
+Simple, protective clothing and pads.
+Now, let’s say you have a full schedule ahead that is only expected to get busier, protective clothing and pads aren’t going to save you, but an app might…

-Invisibile pain is just as real as that which can be seen, in fact if you do nothing to mitigate stress, it can lead to visible pain and you don’t want to end up both physically and mentally exhausted — talk about a double whammy!
+Invisible pain is just as real as the psychical, in fact, if you do nothing to mitigate stress, it can lead to visible pain and you don’t want to end up both physically and mentally exhausted — talk about a double whammy!

-Apps can help you stay organised, thus allowing you to function as normal without affecting other activities.
+Apps can help you stay organised, thus allowing you to function as normal without affecting other areas of your life.

 In a professional environment, projects need to be tackled in stages.

 The first stage of the life cycle requires a thorough understanding of the project at hand, revealing what’s needed in order to complete it.
-Understanding project scope and specifications — budget and resources, shows a projects timescale.
+Understanding project scope and specifications — budget and resources, reveals the timescale.

 Project management tools provide the data needed to make accurate estimations, as well as insight over resources, costs, and scope into whether or not adjustments need to be made in the current proposal to ensure profitability.